Cercidiphyllum japonicum (Katsura Tree, Japanese Katsura Tree)

 Description and Growing Information

 ID CharacteristicThe leaves release a sweet, sugary smell when changing colour in the autumn.
-This is due to maltol, a molecule that is released during both the breakdown of the Katsura leaf and also when sugar is cooking into caramel.
+This is due to maltol, a molecule that is released during both the breakdown of the Katsura leaf, and when sugar is cooking into caramel.
 The leaves resemble a smaller version of Cercis canadensis.
 Attractive, slightly shaggy bark develops with age.

 ShapeA large tree (can reach up to 30 m in the wild).
-Upright and pyramidal when young becoming more oval to wide spreading with maturity.
+Upright and pyramidal when young, becoming more oval to wide spreading with maturity.
 Densely branched; provides ample shade.

 LandscapeStreets, residential properties, parks, golf courses and commercial areas.